Improving Convergence for Semi-Federated Learning: An Energy-Efficient Approach by Manipulating Over-the-Air Distortion: Additional Simulation Results

-{ Fig.~\ref{overall_energy_consumption_T_max} shows the overall uploading and computing energy consumption versus the maximum allowable latency per round, $T_{\max}$.
-In Fig.~A\ref{overall_energy_non_stable}, it is seen that Algorithm~\ref{algorithm_2} achieves lower overall uploading and computing energy consumption than all benchmarks in the non-stable region.
-Meanwhile, the overall uploading energy consumption is insensitive to changes in $T_{\max}$, whereas the overall computing energy consumption decrease as $T_{\max}$ increases.
-This is because a larger $T_{\max}$ allows devices and the BS to use lower CPU frequencies, thereby reducing computing energy consumption.
-In Fig.~A\ref{overall_energy_stable}, it is seen that Algorithm~\ref{algorithm_3} obtains the lowest energy consumption in the stable region.
-Since the tendencies of all curves are similar to those in the non-stable region, the same conclusion can be drawn.}

 { Fig.~\ref{accuracy_joint_or_separate} demonstrates the learning performance comparison between our proposed approach and the FLR-MMSE\&CI scheme on the considered three datasets.
 Experiments on the Fashion-MNIST and CIFAR-10 datasets show that FLR-MMSE\&CI, which adopts a learning rate equals to $\frac{\sqrt{\omega_t}}{\sqrt{\nu_t}} \eta_t$ while employing the MMSE\&CI scheme to suppress over-the-air distortion, achieves nearly identical learning performance to our approach.
 Note that our approach adopts a fixed learning rate $\eta_t$ and intentionally introduces the amplitude distortion $\frac{\sqrt{\omega_t}}{\sqrt{\nu_t}}$.
 In addition, results on the CIFAR-100 dataset show that though FLR-MMSE\&CI converges faster than our approach in the non-stable region, our approach which utilizes over-the-air distortion still achieves better final convergence.
-These findings suggest that the observed learning performance improvements are attributable to our communication-oriented approach, i.e., amplifying over-the-air distortion, particularly amplitude distortion, in the non-stable region while suppressing it in the stable region.
-Moreover, Fig.~A\ref{model_uploading_energy_joint_or_separate} shows that our approach reduces energy consumption for gradient uploading by $64.47\%$, $56.21\%$, and $74.69\%$ on the Fashion-MNIST, CIFAR-10, and CIFAR-100 datasets, respectively.
-This further underscores our method’s superiority in jointly optimizing convergence speed and energy efficiency, compared to FLR-MMSE\&CI which treats learning rate adjustment and distortion suppression separately.}
+These findings suggest that the observed learning performance improvements are attributable to our communication-oriented approach, i.e., amplifying over-the-air distortion, particularly amplitude distortion, in the non-stable region while suppressing it in the stable region.}